vitormesquita/MSession/README.md

 static let shared = SessionManager<User>(service: "MyAppService")
 ```

-If you want improve more things inside your session, like put a expire time or others stuffs is more appropriate create your own class and implemente the methods.
+If you want to improve more things in your app session, like put an expire time or something else is more appropriate to create your own class.

 **Create your own class:**